QUICK JUMP-TO LINKS

 - Read what the Linux online manual has to say about G-code.

-- David Hayden has written a book called 7 Steps to CNC Programming available on Amazon, Google Books, and as an E-book.
-There are also many other books from simple to advanced on computer aided manufacturing (CAM) and g-code in book stores and libraries.
+- David Hayden has written a book called 7 Steps to CNC Programming, available on Amazon, and Google Books.
+There are also many other books, from simple to advanced computer-aided manufacturing (CAM) and g-code, in bookstores and libraries.

 Links to G-code editors and file conversion software

-- AutoEditNC 3.0—A free g-code editor, backplotter and calculator for Windows®.
+- AutoEditNC 3.0—A free g-code editor, back plotter, and calculator for Windows®.
 One site says, “AutoEditNC is a 32-bit Windows program to assist in the creation and testing of Numerical Control (NC) programs in the Fanuc/G&M-Code format.
 AutoEditNC is a specialized text editor with NC code creation tools.
-AutoEditNC will also simulate the movements of the machine tool so that the student can test his or her program for accuracy and reliablility.”
+AutoEditNC will also simulate the movements of the machine tool so that the student can test his or her program for accuracy and reliability.”

 - DeskEngrave—A free engraving program that works in Windows® and converts text to .dxf format and can output g-code.
 This can then be copied into EMC and run.

 - Freemill—A free post-processor program that works in Windows® and will generate tool paths using input from many 3d object formats (STL and Rhino to name a few)